joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 > The hem ribbon is a ribbon that sits on the inside of your trouser hem.
 At the place your hem folds back, the fabric has to take a lot of abuse from bumping into shoes and other things.
 >
-> Placing a ribbon inside the hem protects your fabric to some extend, is is a neat finish.
+> Placing a ribbon inside the hem protects your fabric to some extent, and it is a neat finish.

 Mark the hemline on your trousers (good side out).

-Place the ribbon as shown in the illustration making sure that it extends a few mm abvove the hemline.
+Place the ribbon as shown in the illustration making sure that it extends a few mm above the hemline.
 Sew it in place all the way around the leg, making sure to sew close but not on the hemline.

 ### Step 54: Press the hem